micro-webapps/webconf-spec/dev/README.md

 # Description of webconf-spec specification

-It is important to note that the webconf-spec is not trying to be feature full specification.
-Usually, the web applications do not use all features of the webservers and therefore we have tried to keep things simple and support only features which are widely used by web applications to configure the webserver and which are shared between all the widely used webservers.
+It is important to note that the webconf-spec is not trying to be full featured webserver configuration specification.
+Usually, the web applications do not use all features of the webservers and therefore we have tried to keep things simple and support only features which are widely used by web applications to configure the webserver and which are shared between all widely used webservers.

 ## General options

 This section describes the general webconf-spec JSON fields.
-They are usually used only in the root JSON element if not allowed otherwise later in specific options described later in this document.
+They are used only in the root JSON object, except of the `index` option, which can be used in the in other JSON objects as described later in this specification.

 | Key | Type | Meaning |
 |-----|------|---------|